pinojs/pino/SECURITY.md

 # Security Policy

-This document describes the management of vulnerabilities for the Fastify project and its official plugins.
+This document describes the management of vulnerabilities for the Pino project and its official plugins.

 ## Reporting vulnerabilities

-Individuals who find potential vulnerabilities in Fastify are invited to report them via email at matteo.collina@gmail.com.
+Individuals who find potential vulnerabilities in Pino are invited to report them via email at matteo.collina@gmail.com.

 ### Strict measures when reporting vulnerabilities